 - Press articles

-Because of the timing of our grant, most of our work just started a few months ago in the fall of 2017.
-Some of our major objectives we’ve worked on in that time include working through the Local Food Systems Toolkit from the USDA, finding and consulting with a local food system focused economist, reviewing online sales platforms, and interviewing potential wholesale buyers in our area.
+Most of our work started in the fall of 2017.
+Some of our major objectives we’ve worked on in include working through the Local Food Systems Toolkit from the USDA, finding and consulting with a local food system focused economist, reviewing online sales platforms, and interviewing potential wholesale buyers in our area.

 Because we didn’t have a clear idea of what our next steps should be as a group, when we applied for this grant we knew there was “The Economics of Local Food Systems: A toolkit to guide community discussions, assessments, and choices” publication from the USDA and we hoped that it would help guide our decision making process.
 There was some insight gained from working through the toolkit as a group but in the end consulting directly with an economist, Ken Meter, who has a lot of experience working with groups like ours proved to be more useful.
 We as a group did not have any economic training and we basically hit a wall with the prospect of analyzing secondary data for our community in a meaningful way.
 After consulting with Ken, we actually decided that doing a full economic impact assessment wasn’t necessary at this point in time because we are working more directly on relationships with buyers rather than proposing a large investment in infrastructure for example.